 Tip # 2: UX is about pre-testing.
 Web design delivers finished products.

-In addition to research with the user, UX development goes through a lenghty process: wireframes, then mockups, then interactive prototypes that are tested with real users.
-In the case of website design, it is simply the design of a series of web pages that make up a site.
+UX development involves extensive user research and a step-by-step process: creating wireframes, mockups, and interactive prototypes that are tested with real users.
+Website design, in contrast, focuses on designing a series of web pages that comprise a site.